Stop Doing These 4 Things if You Want To Be Happier

 And we don’t want to be a downer.

-But at some point, we realize that we’re deluding ourselves.
-And we realize that the easy path is not getting us what we desire.
+But at some point, we acknowledge that we’re deluding ourselves––the easy path is not getting us what we desire.

-When we show up more vulnerably, admitting that we aren’t happy, we begin to see that we aren’t alone – and feeling less alone is a small step towards feeling better.
+When we show up more vulnerably, admitting that we aren’t happy, that we DO want something more...we realize that we aren’t alone––that many have walked this path before us and many are on this path now––and feeling less alone is a small step towards feeling better.

 4- Stop looking for happiness in the wrong places

-When we have a good day, we feel “happy” and when we have a bad day, we feel “low” or “down”.
+We learn that when we have a good day, we should feel “happy” and when we have a bad day, we should feel “low” or “down.”

-When we aren’t happy, we wonder – do I need to go back to work? do I need to quit my job? maybe things would be better if we moved…
+When we aren’t happy, we wonder––what do we need to change "out there?"
+Do I need to go back to work?
+Do I need to quit my job?
+Is it my marriage?
+Maybe things would be better if we moved…"

 We blame our life circumstances, experiences, and people for our unhappiness.

-But you keep looking outside of yourself because we’ve never been taught another way.
+But we keep looking outside of ourselves because we’ve never been taught another way.

 Search inward for the unexpected path to healing and true happiness.